xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 In Converged SDN Transport 3.0 we add support for the use of pluggable CFP2-DCO transceivers to enable high speed aggregation and access network infrastructure.
 As endpoint bandwidth increases due to technology innovation such as 5G and Remote PHY, access and aggregation networks must grow from 1G and 10G to 100G and beyond.
 Coherent router optics simplify this evolution by allowing an upgrade path to increase ring bandwidth up to 400Gbps without deploying costly DWDM optical line systems.

 MACSec is an industry standard protocol running at L2 to provide encryption across Ethernet links.
-In CST 3.0 MACSec
+In CST 3.0 MACSec is enabled across CFP2-DCO access to aggregation links.
+MACSec support is hardware dependent, please consult individual hardware data sheets for MACSec support.

 ### Ring deployment without multiplexers
 In the simplest deployment access rings are deployed over dark fiber, enabling plug and play operation up to 80km without amplification.